richardmcewan1979/learn-unit-testing-with-java/README.md

 From Pragmatic Unit Testing.

+General Principles:

+-Test anything that might break

+-Test everything that dies break

+-New code is guilty until proven innocent

+-Write at least as much test code as production code

+-Run local tests with each compile

+-Run all tests before check-in to repository

+some questions:

+If the code ran correctly, how would I know?

+How am I going to test this?

+What else can go wrong?

+Could this same kind of problem happen anywhere else?

 See Largest as example for a test to find the largest value element of an array.
+[Edit add code for reference, I couldn't locate it as it appears as RAW maybe due to being built and turned to bytecode]

-Note that approach is later extended see the example concept via TestLargestDataFile p39.
+Note Largest number in array example is later extended see the example concept via TestLargestDataFile p39.
 See also TestSuite and custom asserts addressed in earlier sections for test classes containing test classes etc.

 JUnit skeleton requires:

-1) An import statement to bring in junit.framework.* (or similar)
+1) An import statement to bring in junit.framework.* (or similar such as import org.junit.Test;)
 2) An extends statement so your class will inherit from TestCase
 3) A constructor with a call to super(string)
+*Cannot see all of these in JUnit5

 DRY - test conform to: Don't Repeat Yourself - Note see annotations such as @Before e.g. in case of reading a file